-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Candente Copper Corp, ("Candente" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2022.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Candente Copper Corp, ("Candente" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the three months ended March 31, 2023.
 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
 This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2022, together with the notes thereto.
 Results are reported in United States dollars, unless otherwise noted.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Information contained herein is presented as of March 15, 2023, unless otherwise indicated.
+Information contained herein is presented as of May 11, 2023, unless otherwise indicated.